kunalb541/Thesis/README.md

 2. ✅ Run Phase 1 validation (small test)
 3. ✅ Generate baseline 1M dataset (main result)
 4. ✅ Run systematic experiments (topology, cadence, error)
-5. ✅ Analyze results and write thesis
+5. ✅ Analyze results and write thesis section on data leakage discovery

-**The 3-class system is production-ready!** 🎉
+**The v12.0 causal system represents honest, physically-grounded science!** 🎉

+**Remember**: Lower performance in v12.0 is GOOD - it means we fixed the bug and the model is learning real patterns, not cheating from temporal position!